 Once you have administered your PAT questionnaire (25 responses for Grade 12), you must capture and analyze the data.
 You can create the Microsoft Excel spreadsheet ahead of time as you can plan according to the data as it will appear on your questionnaire.

 Create an Excel workbook in your Phase 2 folder.
-Rename the first worksheet to: Data.
+Rename the first worksheet to Data.

 Add a column with the heading “No” and create a list of row headings in column A: 1, 2, 3, etc. up to the number of completed questionnaires you have (25 for Grade 12).

-For example, if the first “question” is Name, create a column heading Name.
+For example, if the first “question” in your questionnaire is Name, create a column heading Name.
+Headings must be single words with no punctuation at all.
 You will most likely end up with a set of headings for your biographical questions as follows:

 Top Tip: keep your column headings short on your raw data sheet (the sheet on which you first capture your data) and do not use punctuation or special characters — this is important for when you import your data to Access because your column headings are going to become your field names in your table.

 Next step: Excel analysis »